CityOfPhiladelphia/ais/docs/APIUSAGE.md

 # <a name="Authentication"></a>Authentication

 Currently AIS is only designated for internal use.
-Please request an API key so we can monitor your app's API usage to make sure your needs are being met.
+Please request an API key so we can monitor your application's API usage to make sure your needs are being met.

 ### To obtain a key:
  1. Send a request-ticket to the IT help desk